 While the first pizza is cooking prepare the second pizza.

-Remove the first pizza from the oven and place on a cutting board.
-Slice into 8 pieces.
+Remove the first pizza from the oven and place it on a cutting board.
+Slice into 8 pieces and drizzle with honey.